sjwild/sjwild.github.io/_posts/2021-11-11-partisan-sorting.markdown

 ```

 ## Plotting partisan sorting
-Now that we have my dataset, we can plot images showing partisan sorting by city or province.
+Now that we have our dataset, we can plot images showing partisan sorting by city or province.
 Because we will make several plots, we should create a function.
 In this case, the function below is probably too large and should be broken down into a bunch of smaller functions.
 But for now, it works.

 This function will take the dataframe we have produced, along with a city name or province code (either of which must be exact here), along with the location of the legend and an indicator for whether we are making a city or provincial map.
 In turn, it will subset the data and produce the map.
 It will loop through the number of parties that won in at least one polling division, and colour-code the division by party and vote percent.
 Darker colours mean a higher vote percentage.